NaiqiZ/MLforHealthcare_MAFLD_Progression/README.md

 We also implemented SHAP interpretation and regression analysis to identify key biomarkers of progression.

-The goal: to improve early clinical risk stratification and guide potential treatment strategies.
+The goal: to imporve early clinical risk stratification and reveals predictive biomarkers

 ## Methods